Aerospace Engineer · Systems Thinker · Builder

 03 — Experience

-Provide operational support to outside sales engineers — generating quotes, securing vendor pricing, processing sales orders and POs, coordinating with manufacturers, and managing customer status communications.
+Provided operational support to outside sales engineers — generating quotes, securing vendor pricing, processing sales orders and POs, coordinating with manufacturers, and managing customer status communications.

 04 — Skills